eea/eionet2-azure-functions/README.md

-    SHAREPOINT_SITE_ID= # Site ID of the -EXT-EionetConfiguration Site - with the lists SECONDARY_SHAREPOINT_SITE_ID=  # Site ID of the site with the Individual consultation lists -EXT-Eionet CONFIGURATION_LIST_ID= # The configuration list ID, stored in the -EXT-EionetConfiguration Site
+    SHAREPOINT_SITE_ID= # Site ID of the -EXT-EionetConfiguration Site - with the lists SECONDARY_SHAREPOINT_SITE_ID=  # Site ID of the site with the Individual consultation lists -EXT-Eionet CONFIGURATION_LIST_ID= # The configuration list ID, stored in the -EXT-EionetConfiguration Site REACT_APP_REPORTNET3_KEY - contains auth key for accessing Reportnet API

-The second part of the file will contain the keys of the functions that are configured to run in the format {Key}=true if the job should run or {Key}=false otherwise.
+The second set of keys are related to specific functions.

+The keys disable a functions if set to true.
+If set to false or missing the function is enabled.
 A key must be present only once.
-Removing the key has the same effect as setting it to false.
+Removing the key has the same effect as setting it to true.
 The keys can be found in the Functions sections below.

-    RUN_MEETING_ATTENDANCE_JOB=true
-    RUN_USER_NAMES_JOB=false
-    RUN_SIGN_IN_USERS_JOB=true
+The keys that enable/disable a fucntion have the structure required by Azure functions engine.

+    AzureWebJobs.{Name of functions}.Disabled

+Also each time trigger function has a key specifying the cron expression for the running schedule.

-## Functions
+## Time trigger functions

+### AttendanceConsultations

+    Config key: AzureWebJobs.AttendanceConsultations.Disabled
+    Schedule key: ATTENDANCE_CONS_SCHEDULE

+This function runs two processors described bellow:

+#### Consultation respondants
+Updates *Respondants* field on the consultation list.
+Each consultation has a reference to a list in the SECONDARY_SHAREPOINT_SITE_ID.
+From that list the countries are taken and updated in the Respondants field.

+    Filters: ConsultationListId not null and StartDate <= Current time and Closed >= Current time

-### Meeting attendance job - every 3 hours
+#### Meeting attendance
 Processes meetings from the "Events list" and extracts the participants from the Graph API attendance records.
 Saves the participants in the *Event participants list*.
 It either goes through those events which have **not** been processed before, as well as those which have already been processed and where the meeting end date is less than 12 hours ago.
 THis is to capture a) Older meetings, which have not been captured by the script, e.g. because it did not run regularly b) To capture participants in e.g. multi-day meetings where the initial attendance whcih was covered is not the final one

     Filters: (Processed = 0 AND MeetingStart <= Current time) OR (Processed = 1 AND MeetingEnd >= (Current time - 12 hours))

+### MeetingFields

-    Config key: RUN_MEETING_ATTENDANCE_JOB
+    Config key: AzureWebJobs.MeetingFields.Disabled

-### Meeting fields job -  every 10 min
+    Schedule key: MEETINGFIELDS_SCHEDULE

 This job updates several fields in the "Events list".
 It runs on all future meetings as well as those in the past 8 weeks.
-This is to a) generate the "MeetingLink" from the ID for future meetings, and update the figures of participants, registrants and countries based on the "Participants list"
+This is to generate the "MeetingLink" from the ID for future meetings, and update the figures of participants, registrants and countries based on the "Participants list"
-Updates fields in the Events listÆ *MeetingLink, NoOfParticipants, NoOfRegistered, Countries* based on MeetingJoinId and information from participants list.
+Updates fields in the Events list *MeetingLink, NoOfParticipants, NoOfRegistered, Countries* based on MeetingJoinId and information from participants list.
 This job can run very freqently

     Filters: MeetingStart <= (Current time - 4 weeks)

+### UserSingInNames

-    Config key: RUN_MEETING_FIELDS_JOB
+    Config key: AzureWebJobs.UserSignInNames.Disabled
+    Schedule key: USERSIGNINNAMES_SCHEDULE

+This function run two processors described bellow:

-### User names job - every 5 hours
+#### User names
 Updates user display names in EEA Azure AD to include Country and NFP role if present.
 After update the user display name will have the following format: *John Doe (DE)* or *Jane Doe (NFP-FR)*

     Filters: SignedIn = 1 and SignedDate >= (Current time - 30 days)
-    Config key: RUN_USER_NAMES_JOB

-### Signed in users job - every 5 hours
+#### Signed in users
 Updates the *SignedIn* field to true for users that have finalized sigining in.
 The information is taken from isMfaRegistered field in Graph API credentialUserRegistrationDetails report.
 **For the moment requires the beta endpoint of the Graph API**

     Filters: SignedIn = 0 and SignedIn = null
-    Config key : RUN_SIGN_IN_USERS_JOB

-### Consultation respondants job - every 3 hours
-Updates *Respondants* field on the consultation list.
-Each consultation has a reference to a list in the SECONDARY_SHAREPOINT_SITE_ID.
-From that list the countries are taken and updated in the Respondants field.

-    Filters: ConsultationListId not null and StartDate <= Current time and Closed >= Current time Config key : RUN_CONSULTATION_RESPONDANTS_JOB

-### Obligations job
+### OrganisationFields
-Updates entire Reporting Obligations Table from ROD database.  https://rod.eionet.europa.eu/

-    Filters: None
-    Config key : RUN_OBLIGATIONS_JOB
-    ConfigurationListEntry: ReportingClientsUrl, ReportingInstrumentsUrl, ReportingObligationsUrl

-### Last sign in date job
-Updates the *LastSingInDate* field with the last time the user signed in based on signInActivity from GraphAPI.
-The date is related to any sign of the user in the tenant.
-**For the moment requires the beta endpoint of the Graph API**
+    Config key: AzureWebJobs.OrganisationFields.Disabled
+    Schedule key: ORGANISATIONFIELDS_SCHEDULE

+This job updates the fiels *Members* in the "Organisation list".
+It checks the "User list" and counts how many user are added for each organisation.
+This job can run very freqently

-    Filters: SignedIn = 1
+    Filters: none
-    Config key : RUN_LAST_SING_IN_DATE_JOB

-### Reportnet 3 flows
+### Reportnet3Flows

+    Config key: AzureWebJobs.Reportnet3Flows.Disabled
+    Schedule key: REPORTNET3_SCHEDULE

 Loads and saves in Sharepoint the reportnet 3 flows from Reportnet API.
 The API is configured in the configuration list.
 The new flows are inserted, the existing one are updated and the flows that are no longer returned by API are removed from the list.